Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: The Scott--Vogelius element

 \subsubsection{Convergence and compatibility}

 We investigate the error of the exact solution \eqref{eq:exact_sol} and the discrete solution to the inhomogeneous Stokes problem with the Scott--Vogelius element.
 Specifically, the effect of the choice of $g_h$, as $\tilde I_h g$ and of $L_h g$ is examined, as shown in Tables~\ref{tbl:SV_direct_withbdcor} and~\ref{tbl:SV_direct_nobdcor}, respectively.
 Recall that the first choice ensures compatibility~\eqref{eq:comp-gh} with the exact divergence constraint $\divergence u_h = 0$, whereas the latter does not.
 This is reflected by the fact that the divergence constraint is not satisfied exactly for $g_h = L_h g$, see Table~\ref{tbl:SV_direct_nobdcor}, which is particularly visible for coarser meshes.
-For example for $N=4$ we have $\norm{\divergence u_h}_{L^2(\Omega)}=1.11\mathrm{e}{-06}$ for $g_h = L_h g$ in comparison to $\norm{\divergence u_h}_{L^2(\Omega)}=6.74\mathrm{e}{-12}$ when the boundary interpolation is corrected by using $g_h = \tilde I_h g$.
-As expected, as the mesh size decreases, the divergence of $u_h$ reduces.
-Note that, due to conditioning issues in both cases the errors increase again for $N = 64$.
+For example for parameter $N=16$ we have $\norm{\divergence u_h}_{L^2(\Omega)}=$3.98e-05 for $g_h = L_h g$, see Table~\ref{tbl:SV_direct_nobdcor}, in comparison to $\norm{\divergence u_h}_{L^2(\Omega)}=$6.60e-11 when the boundary interpolation is corrected by using $g_h = \tilde I_h g$, see Table~\ref{tbl:SV_direct_withbdcor}.
+As expected, as the mesh parameter decreases, the divergence norm of $u_h$ reduces.
+Note that not using the corrected boundary interpolation \eqref{def:tilde-Ih} does not necessarily imply a high value in the $L^2$-norm of the discrete divergence, but there is no guarantee for it to be small.
+The $L^2$-error of the divergence is trivially bounded above by the $H^1$-norm of the velocity error and hence reduces as $N$ increases, for sufficiently large $N$.